 Lastly, the blue-light blocking coating is a key part in not only reducing glare and unwanted reflections, but also controlling the amount of blue-light exposure, which has been linked to being an accelerant to age-related macular degeneration, as well as causing poor and interrupted sleep at night.

 All of this contributes to significantly affect your overall well-being throughout the day, and the addressing of which has been shown to significantly increase productivity.

 So, are you experiencing some of the symptoms of digital eye fatigue?
 Call us on (09) 831 0202 to arrange an appointment with our optometrists.

-Or if you would like more information about the computer lenses, just leave your name and email address below – we will be in touch with further details, and you get a $20 off voucher simply for doing so!
+Or if you would like more information about the computer lenses, just leave your name and email address below – we will be in touch with further details.

 * your eyes may not be the only cause for these symptoms – our optometrist can certainly advise you on whether your eyes are the likely cause, but it’s generally a good idea to have your health checked by your doctor if you haven’t already done so.